ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/scripts/README.md

 ignore_b1 = random.sample(blocks_1, 4)
 ignore_b2 = random.sample(blocks_2, 14)

-iii) Then the games which have a duration with an integer 20% are used as a test set for the kernel SHAP explainer.
+iii\.
+Then the games which have a duration with an integer 20% are used as a test set for the kernel SHAP explainer.
 The rest are used as the background set.

 np.savetxt("X_test_248_K3.csv",X_test,delimiter=",", fmt="%f")